RishubPatel/RISC-V-OTTER-CPU/README.md

 ### Program Counter and Control Flow

-The program counter stores the address of the instruction currently being executed and loads its next value through a multiplexer.
+The program counter stores the address of the instruction currently being executed and loads its next value through a MUX.

-During normal sequential execution: **EXPLAIN WHY IT'S PC + 4**
+During normal sequential execution:

 ```text
 PC_next = PC + 4
 ```
+(because the memory is byte-addressable, there are 4 bytes in a word, and each instruction is one word of memory space, so PC + 4 goes to the next instruction).

 Control-flow instructions can redirect execution instead.